openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 * Response encryption MUST be performed as specified in [@!OIDF.OID4VP, section 8.3].
 The JWE `alg` (algorithm) header parameter (see [@!RFC7516, section 4.1.1]) value `ECDH-ES` (as defined in [@!RFC7518, section 4.6]), with key agreement utilizing keys on the `P-256` curve (see [@!RFC7518, section 6.2.1.1]) MUST be supported.
   The JWE `enc` (encryption algorithm) header parameter (see [@!RFC7516, section 4.1.2]) value `A128GCM` (as defined in [@!RFC7518, section 5.3]) MUST be supported.
-* The DCQL query and response as defined in Section 6 of [@!OIDF.OID4VP] MUST be used.
-Presentation Exchange as defined in Sections 5.4 and 5.5 of [@!OIDF.OID4VP] MUST NOT be used.
+* The Authority Key Identifier (`aki`) based Trusted Authority Query (`trusted_authorities`) for DCQL as defined in section 6.1 of [@!OIDF.OID4VP] MUST be supported

+Note that Authority Key Identifiers can be used to also construct requests for issuers from other trust mechanisms that are X.509 based like VICAL as introduced in [@ISO.18013-5] or the ETSI Trusted Lists [@ETSI.TL]

 ## ISO mdoc specific requirements for OpenID for Verifiable Presentations over W3C Digital Credentials API